 I study History, and I use specific research methods for gathering information.
-I really do enjoy it for some odd reason.
+I enjoy writing, thanks for reading my work!

 Old Styles of Writing in the New World